-A dedicated hardware /RESET pin is available on SOIC-16, TFBGA and WLCSP packages.
-When it's driven low for a minimum period of $\sim 1 \mu S$, this device will terminate any external or internal operations and return to its power-on state.
+A dedicated hardware /RESET pin is available on SOIC-16 and TFBGA packages.
+When it's driven low for a minimum period of $\sim 1 \mu S$ , this device will terminate any external or internal operations and return to its power-on state.

-Note: Hardware /RESET pin is available on SOIC-16 or TFBGA or WLCSP; please contact Winbond for this package.
+Note: Hardware /RESET pin is available on SOIC-16 or TFBGA; please contact Winbond for this package.